-Best Sony earbuds Buying Guide: Welcome to What Hi-fi?'s round-up of the best Sony earbuds you can buy in 2020.
+Best Sony earbuds Buying Guide: Welcome to What Hi-fi?'s round-up of the best Sony earbuds you can buy in 2022.

 The WF-1000XM3s feature innovative active noise cancelling technology and come with a portable carry case that doubles as a charger, meaning you get up to 32 hours of wireless playback.

 The fit is comfortable and secure, so they won't fall out when you run up an escalator.
 Packed with features - including subtle touch controls for music playback and volume – they're dynamic, detailed and musical.
 A home run from Sony.

 In the WF-C500 Sony has managed to bring a lot of what makes its expensive true wireless in-ears – such as the WF-1000XM4 – a success without cutting too many corners.

 You get an IPX4 rating for moisture- and splash-resistance, plus ‘fast pair’ connectivity with Android devices and ‘swift pair’ with Windows 10 PCs.
 It's possible to use Google Assistant or Siri to control these buds, although neither platform is built in.